-The trucking magnate has announced plans for the Essendon Fields Auto Alley – which will be developed alongside the Tullamarine Freeway’s new northern extension, which runs parallel to Matthews Avenue in Airport West.
+The businessman and philanthropist this week announced Essendon Fields Auto Alley would be developed alongside the Tullamarine Freeway’s new northern extension, which runs parallel to Airport West’s Matthews Avenue.

-Covering more than 5 hectares of land, the first stage of the development has been pre-committed by seven car dealerships including Honda, Mazda, Toyota, Hyundai, Jeep, Dodge Chrysler and Ford.
+Covering five hectares, the first stage of the airport project has been pre-committed by seven makes including Chrysler, Dodge, Ford, Honda, Hyundai, Jeep, Mazda and Toyota.

-He said later stages of the Auto Alley would allow for around another 12 car dealerships.
+Later Auto Alley stages allow for around another 12 major dealerships.

-Essendon Fields is a 75-hectare commercial and retail precinct in Melbourne’s northern suburbs, that was created with the purchase in 2001 of a 99-year lease over the Essendon Airport by Lindsay Fox’s Linfox Property Group and Max Beck’s Beck Corporation.
+Essendon Fields is a 75-hectare commercial and retail precinct created by Linfox Property Group and Max Beck’s Beck Corporation, following the purchase in 2001 of a 99-year lease over the Essendon Airport.

-Mr Fox, an avid car collector and one of Melbourne’s most successful businessman, recently made close to $3 million selling 30 classic cars from his collection including a rare 1957 Gullwing, which fetched more than $500,000.
+The former recently made close to $3m offloading 30 classic cars from a collection – including a rare 1957 Gullwing which collected over $500,000.

-He also recently donated 40 cars from his collection to set up the Fox Classic Car Museum, which gives its proceeds to charity.
+The businessman also recently donated 40 cars to set up the Fox Classic Car Museum which donates proceeds.

-It was widely speculated the Linfox boss put the classic cars on the market because he had outgrown the several facilities he used to store them.
+It was speculated the Linfox boss listed the vehicles because he had outgrown the several facilities he has to store them.